alexwang-data/Luxury-Housing-and-the-Geography-of-Inequality-in-New-York-City/README.md

 The luxury housing market is not associated with neighborhood socioeconomic vulnerability.

 **Alternative Hypothesis (Ha):**
-The luxury housing market is more concentrated in socioeconomically vulnerable neighborhoods.
+The luxury housing market is concentrated in socioeconomically vulnerable neighborhoods.

 ## 📁 Data